It is our pleasure to welcome you to University Community Ministries (UCM) Website.

 Currently, UCM is working with three outreach programs: Parents and Children Advance Together-Literacy Intervention and Family Enrichment (PCAT-LIFE), Forerunners: West of 60 and Operation Jumpstart.

-Literacy Intervention & Family Enrichment
+Literacy Intervention & Family Enrichment (PCAT LIFE)

 Parents and Children Advance Together-Literacy Intervention and Family Enrichment's (PCAT-LIFE) mission is to continue to offer an after-school literacy reading intervention Program in socially and economically depressed and underserved areas of Hillsborough County.
 The Program continues to service first grade children who have been identified by school officials as reading below a desired reading level and displays low academic achievement.
 Students are tutored one-to-one twice per week.
 Parents are encouraged to participate and given life skills training and opportunities for education advancement.